 Mats Larhed was born in Västerås, Sweden, on August 21, 1964.
 He graduated in 1991 with a Master of Science in Pharmacy.
-His doctoral studies in Organic Pharmaceutical Chemistry were accomplished at the Department of Medicinal Chemistry at Uppsala University.
-He became Senior Lecturer in 2001, was appointed full Professor in Combinatorial Chemistry 2007, before being appointed as Professor in Medicinal Chemistry 2015 at Uppsala University.
-For full CV, see link below:
+He was appointed Professor in Combinatorial Chemistry 2007, before being appointed as Professor in Medicinal Chemistry 2015.
+His research is presently focused on discovering better pharmaceutical agents for treatment of idiopathic pulmonary fibrosis (IPF).
+He is since 2020 the Vice-Rector for Medicine and Pharmacy at Uppsala University.
+For full CV, see link at photography:

 Akademiska meriter: FarmD

-Nyckelord: antibiotics enzyme inhibitors microwave chemistry flow chemistry angiotensin irap palladium
+Nyckelord: antibiotics microwave chemistry flow chemistry angiotensin irap palladium pulmonary fibrosis

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 Mats Larheds teaching activities have been directed toward students in pharmacy, chemical engineering and biomedicine.
 He early developed web-based examinations and lectures for his chemistry courses.
-He has overseen 20 PhD students to a final doctorate as the main supervisor and is presently supervising four PhD students.
+His web lectures have been viewed > 30 000 times.
+He has overseen 22 PhD students to a final doctorate as the main supervisor and is presently supervising one PhD student and two PostDoc students.

-Dr Larheds main research interests are: I) design and synthesis of new drugs for treatment of HIV, hepatitis C, malaria and TB, II) development of new chemical methodologies of importance for drug discovery, III) design and high-speed synthesis of novel radiotracers for medical imaging.
+Larheds main research interests are: I) the discovery and development of new pharmaceutical agents for treatment of pulmonary fibrosis (IPF) and other inflammatory diseases, II) development of new chemical methodologies of importance for drug discovery.

-Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programmes as well as a couple of prestigious awards.
-He has published around 200 scientific articles and a number of approved patents.
+Larhed has received a number of grants from for example the Knut and Alice Wallenberg Foundation, the Swedish Research Council and the European Commission Framework Programs as well as a couple of prestigious awards, including The Holmquist Prize.
+He has published more than 220 scientific articles and a number of approved patents.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.